Georgia Tech Center for Music Technology

 The Georgia Tech Center for Music Technology (GTCMT) is an interdisciplinary research center housed at Georgia Institute of Technology College of Design.
 The Center, founded in November 2008, by Gil Weinberg focuses on research and development of new musical technologies for music creation, performance and consumption.
-GTCMT's mission is to provide a collaborative framework for committed students, faculty, and researchers to apply their musical, technological, and scientific creativity to the development of innovative artistic and technological artifacts.

 Research

 Research in the center focuses on innovative musical technologies that transform the way in which music is created, performed and consumed.
 Research groups include Robotic Musicianship, Distributed, Music Informatics, Mobile Music and Sonification.

 Musical Initiatives

 GTCMT is home for a number of artistic and musical initiatives: